/

 👥 During resource allocation: when distributing tasks and assigning team members to specific roles, resource analysis helps you make informed decisions.
 Understanding each team member’s capacity, skills, and workload helps you assign tasks to the right people, and prevent overloading or underutilizing anyone.

-🏆 At the end of projects: after a project is completed, analyzing resource utilization and allocations can provide valuable insights for the next project.
+🏆 At the end of projects: after a project is completed, analyzing resource utilization and allocations gives you valuable insights for the next project.
 You can evaluate whether time and skills were used efficiently and apply these learnings to improve future projects.

 <cta-box>